 “PTSD is diagnosed after a person experiences symptoms for at least one month following a traumatic event.
 However symptoms may not appear until several months or even years later.
 The disorder is characterized by three main types of symptoms:

 • Re-experiencing the trauma through intrusive distressing recollections of the event, flashbacks, and nightmares.

 • Emotional numbness and avoidance of places, people, and activities that are reminders of the trauma.

 • Increased arousal such as difficulty sleeping and concentrating, feeling jumpy, and being easily irritated and angered.”

 The reason I’m sharing this is not because I want sympathy – far from it.
-I’m sharing this because I know that there are at least 1.3 million professors across the United States working on contingent contracts, many who may well be experiencing a lot of the same difficulties.
+I’m sharing this because I know that there are at least 1.3 million professors across the United States working on contingent contracts, many who may well have been experiencing a lot of the same difficulties.
+(And that was long before COVID added additional insanity, stress, job loss, disrespect and lunacy to the precarity of faculty life.)
 I share this because I want to say that you are not alone.
 That, in fact, you are in some rather exalted company – the professoriate of any country being some of the best educated and brightest citizens.
 Our country’s best minds are being driven to mental distress by prolonged labor abuse and exploitation.
 Think about that for a moment, please.

 To screen yourself for PTSD, think about whether or not you can identify the presence of two or more of the following (I have italicized those I struggle with):

 • inability to remember an important aspect of the traumatic events (not due to head injury, alcohol, or drugs)

 • persistent and exaggerated negative beliefs or expectations about oneself, others, or the world (e.g., “I am bad,” “No one can be trusted,” “The world is completely dangerous”).